 You never know where you might see the Camel on campus, but right now is the time to drop by Crozier-Williams for a photo-op.
 We’ll upload the whole album to the Class of 2018 Facebook page, but feel free to bring your phone for a Camel selfie!
 Share your pictures with #CCopenhouse; we’ll retweet the best.

 Meet a Student (Students Only)

 Today’s open house is filled with the ingredients that make up the Connecticut College experience, but it can be a challenge to see how all of the ingredients work together.
 Thankfully, our students are here to fill in the details for you in these small group sessions where they will share their Connecticut College stories.
-Peruse the brief bios below and find a student with a shared interest.
-Or, just pick someone at random.
-Either way you’ll meet an amazing person who’s taken advantage of every opportunity to create their individual experience here at Connecticut College.
+You’ll meet an amazing person who’s taken advantage of every opportunity to create their individual experience here at Connecticut College.

 Science and Math Forum